LXDeathrattle/UEFITool_extract_guid/README.md

 # UEFITool_extract_guid
 A broken UEFITool.
-Used to extract all corresponding binaries according to GUID.Naming binary files based on "offsets".
+Used to extract all corresponding binaries according to GUID.
+Naming binary files based on "offsets".

 Usage: